humanalgorithm/java-play-products/developer_setup_guide.md

 + You will see the following output when you run this command:

 ![Alt text](https://github.com/humanalgorithm/java-play-products/blob/master/developer_setup_guide/play_evolutions_apply.png "Play evolutions apply")

-+	Apply database evolutions
-+	Run server localhost:9000
++	Run server localhost:9000.
+This is the last step, just run "play run java-play-products" and you will have a web server ready for browsing at localhost:9000